buhrmi/buhrmi/README.md

 ## Hi there

 I'm a web developer from Germany, currently living in Da Nang, Vietnam.
-I can help you develop **first class, native-feeling, offline-capable web apps**.

 Here in Vietnam the cost of living is relatively low, meaning that you can hire me very cheaply.
 Think $1,000 USD/month.
 [Send me an email](mailto:hello@buhrmi.de) if you're interested 🤪.

-The only drawback is that I'm very picky when it comes to the technology I'm working with: I work **exclusively with Ruby on Rails and Svelte**.
-While many people behave like sheep and flock to React or other frameworks, I tend to go my own route.
-Even within my own beloved Rails community, there is a push these days to use Hotwire Native to develop native apps, which I don't like.
-Hotwire Native still uses server-side rendered templates, which goes against my understanding of "offline-capable".

-That's why I'm developing my own stack.
-It offers the following benefits:

-- Buttery smooth native-feeling navigation that works on mobile (using Capacitor.js) and web
-- Data-over-the-wire, locally cachable for offline-support
-- SSR support for search engine optimizations
-- All while using standard Rails controllers and actions, without having to develop an API

-Building on Ruby on Rails, Svelte, and Capacitor.js, this stack introduces of the following libraries and frameworks:
+I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source libraries:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
   Inertia X is a drop-in replacement for Inertia's client-side adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.